mottese/PCast/README.md

 PCast
 ==============

-PCast is a ray caster written completely in Perl, no external libraries required.
+PCast is an object-oriented ray caster written completely in Perl, no external libraries required.
 It is currently unoptimized, so it runs rather slowly.
 I have plans to optimize in the future.
 PCast produces .bmp files as output.

 The set of features included right now are: